BitcoinQnA/Bitcoiner.Guide/wallet/hardware.md

 ### Notable Limitations
 * Less convenient for those transacting more often (due to stateless nature)
+* SD card should be removed after startup
+* SD card should be stored safely

 ### Other Resources
 * [Codebase](https://github.com/SeedSigner/seedsigner)